avarassanchez/tTEscanR/README.md

 **Function:** `Create_tTEscanR_Object()`.

-Creates a **tTEscanR** object that will contain an assays and meta.data slot and individual slots as specified in the parameters.
+Creates a **tTEscanR** object that will contain an "assays" and "meta.data" slot and in each individual sections as specified in the parameters.
 **Parameters:**
 - `counts`: Count matrix (or list of matrices).
 - `assay`: Label(s) to identify the `counts`.